-Program Models/Initiatives: DULCE, Healthy Steps, Local Model of services.
+Program Models/Initiatives: DULCE, Healthy Steps, Local Model cleaning and preventive care, treatment, fluoride varnish, and parent education on the importance of oral health care.
+This may include provider training and care coordination of services.

 Oral Health Education and Treatment